-ETIAS Online Authorization will be a requirement to enter the following Countries in the Schengen Area:
+ETIAS Online Authorisation will be a requirement to enter the following Countries in the Schengen Area:

 The European Border and Coast Guard is in charge of the ETIAS in cooperation with Europol and other Member State authorities.
 Having an ETIAS does not guarantee its holder entry to the EU as the decision to grant or refuse entry is made by the national border guards through an in-person screening process at port of entry.
 However, ETIAS is an automated system which will conduct prior checks in order to determine whether to issue or deny a request to the EU.
 This pre-verification process will facilitate and speed up border checks.